CeMOS-IS/IonMorphNet/README.md

 @inproceedings{weigand2026ionmorphnet,
-  title={IonMorphNet: Generalizable Learning of Ion Image Morphologies for Peak Picking in Mass Spectrometry Imaging}, author={Weigand, Philipp and Nawrot, Niels and Ebert, Nikolas and Hopf, Carsten and Wasenm{\"u}ller, Oliver}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, year={2026}
+  title={IonMorphNet: Generalizable Learning of Ion Image Morphologies for Peak Picking in Mass Spectrometry Imaging}, author={Weigand, Philipp and Nawrot, Niels and Ebert, Nikolas and Hopf, Carsten and Wasenm{\"u}ller, Oliver}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={6438--6447}, year={2026}
 }
 ```